woodenzen/blog/When people get old.md

 did, theyʼve gotten old.
 If they think about their dreams, their aspirations, what theyʼre still looking forward to – theyʼre young.ˮ | Peter Attia, Outlive

-This makes future optiomizum a measure of intelectual age.
+This makes future optimism a measure of intellectual age.
 Physical age doesn't track in this way.

 ##### Link: [When people get old – A Learning a Day](https://alearningaday.blog/2025/03/22/when-people-get-old/)